 Neil Gaiman is a messy-haired white male author trapped in the body of an identical white male author with perhaps even less-tidy hair.
 His books and comics have won many awards.
 He thanks you for your offer of a comb but does not believe it would do any good.
 Despite being English, he lives more in America than he does anywhere else in the world, and is currently somewhere in his mid-forties.

-David Gemmell's first novel, Legend, was published in 1984 and he is now widely acclaimed as Britain's king of heroic fantasy.
+David Gemmell's first novel, LEGEND, was published in 1984 and he was widely acclaimed as Britain's king of heroic fantasy.
+He died in July 2006.

 Jo Graham works in Washington, DC, where she is the executive director of a partisan non-profit organization.
 Since 1992 she has worked in politics in a variety of roles, including polling, campaign finance, and grassroots campaign organising.